California wildfires threaten famous giant sequoia trees

+The General Sherman Tree is the largest in the world by volume, at 52,508 cubic feet (1,487 cubic meters), according to the National Park Service.
+It towers 275 feet (84 meters) high and has a circumference of 103 feet (31 meters) at ground level.

-Sequoia and Kings Canyon national parks Superintendent Clay Jordan stressed the importance of protecting the massive trees from high-intensity fire.
+Sequoia and Kings Canyon national parks Superintendent Clay Jordan stressed the importance of protecting the massive trees from high-intensity fire during a briefing for firefighters.

+A 50-year history of using prescribed burns — fires set on purpose to remove other types of trees and vegetation that would otherwise feed wildfires — in the parks’ sequoia groves was expected to help the giant trees survive by lessening the impact if flames reach them.

+A “robust fire history of prescribed fire in that area is reason for optimism,” Paterson said.
+“Hopefully, the Giant Forest will emerge from this unscathed.”

+That happened last year when the Castle Fire killed what studies estimate were 7,500 to 10,600 large sequoias, according to the National Park Service.

+A historic drought and heat waves tied to climate change have made wildfires harder to fight in the American West.
+Scientists say climate change has made the region much warmer and drier in the past 30 years and will continue to make weather more extreme and wildfires more frequent and destructive.

-A national interagency fire management team took command of efforts to fight the 11-square-mile (29-square-kilometer) Paradise Fire and the 2.5-square-mile (6.5-square-kilometer) Colony Fire, which was closest to the grove.
-Operations to burn away vegetation and other fuel that could feed the flames were planned for that area.
+A national interagency fire management team took command of efforts to fight the 11.5-square-mile (30-square-kilometer) Paradise Fire and the 3-square-mile (8-square-kilometer) Colony Fire, which was closest to the grove.
+Operations to burn away vegetation and other fuel that could feed the flames were done in that area.

-The fires forced the evacuation of the park this week, and additional areas in the town of Three Rivers outside the main entrance were ordered evacuated Thursday.
+The fires forced the evacuation of the park this week, and parts of the town of Three Rivers outside the main entrance remained evacuated Thursday.
+A bulldozer was cutting a line between the fire and the community.

 To the south, a fire on the Tule River Indian Reservation and in Giant Sequoia National Monument grew significantly overnight to more than 6 square miles (15 square kilometers), and crews had no containment of it, a Sequoia National Forest statement said.